COMPETITIVE AND INSTRUCTIONAL PADDLING

 Swimmers are a natural fit for paddling because of their upper body strength.
 This advantage has often led Ak-O-Makkers to medal at regattas with novice paddlers!
 Our expert coaching, longer camp sessions and war canoe tradition contribute to the rapid development of our paddlers.

 The definition of a canoe and a kayak differs from one country to another.
-In Canada, a kayak is always seated and paddled with a double-bladed paddle while a canoe is generally kneeled and paddled with a single-bladed paddle.
-We train in sprint kayaking and sprint canoeing, which are also referred to as “flatwater racing”.
+In Canada, one sits in a kayak and uses a double-bladed paddle; one kneels in a canoe and uses a single bladed paddle.
+We train in sprint kayaking and sprint canoeing, which are also referred to as “flatwater racing.”
 There are three categories of sprint canoes and kayaks:

 |C1: single kneeling canoe||K-1: single seat kayak|

 |C4: four person kneeling canoe||K-4: four-seated kayak|

 War canoe is largely a Canadian sport and is an important part of most Canadian canoe club racing programs.
 A war canoe holds 15 paddlers including one coxswain, or cox, for steering.
 War canoe is sometimes referred to as C-15 on regatta schedules, with the “C” standing for “Canadian Canoe”.

 Canoe outings are fun and encourage paddlers to pull together.
 Campers enjoy conversing, singing, and bonding as friends.
 Campers attending the 7, 4 and sometimes the 3-week camp sessions may be eligible to participate in a regatta and experience the thrill of racing against other clubs.